 Medical Officers of the Malta Garrison Ritchie Michael Balfour Hutchison

-Lieutenant Colonel Michael Balfour Hutchison Ritchie was the son of the Reverend Robert Ritchie.
-He qualified MB ChB from the University of Aberdeen in 1904.
+Lieutenant Colonel Michael Balfour Hutchison Ritchie was the son of the Reverend Robert Ritchie, Rector of St Mary's Inverurie.
+He was educated at and qualified MB ChB from the University of Aberdeen in 1904.
 Between 1900 to 1905 he was in U Company Royal Army Medical Corps (Volunteers).

 In 1905, he was successful in the competitive examination held in London for a commission in the Royal Army Medical Corps for which sixty candidates entered; forty were commissioned.
 The highest mark was scored by Gentleman John Allan Anderson with 582 marks; the lowest was that of Gentleman Hugh Stewart, with 423 marks.
 Gentleman M B H Ritchie was placed 24th with 473 marks.